taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 ### Suffering Evaluation Eye I
 Reflexively spend 1 black essence to learn which of an array of options will lead to the worst short-term outcome.
+### Eloquence in Absence Technique/Unwitting Assassin Nomination III
+Spend 1 essence and make a roll - white essence for Expression, Leadership, or Intimidation, or black essence for Brawl or Melee - and choose a target and contingency.
+When the target next satisfies the contingency, their words and deeds convey the effect of the roll (If a Brawl or Melee roll, use your own Strength for the resultant damage roll).